Is uniform expressivity too restrictive? Towards efficient expressivity of graph neural networks: Numerical experiments

-We report for different values of iterations $m$ and orders of graph inputs $n$, how close the two outputs of the Pfaffian GNNs are, on tree inputs $T[0, k]$ and $T[ 1,k]$ are.
+We report for different values of $\ell$ and number of vertices of the graphs inputs (which is function of $k$ and $m$), how close the two outputs of the Pfaffian GNNs, on the tree inputs $T[0, k, m]$ and $T[ 1, k, m]$.
 Since the root of these trees have respectively $0$ and $1$ as output of the query $Q$, the ReLU GNN constructed will have a constant gap of $1$.
-Theorem \ref{theorem:result1} states that these outputs will tend to be arbitrarily close when the order of the graph increases, for a fixed $m$.
-In addition, Theorem \ref{theorem:result2} tells us that the number of iterations should impact exponentially well how large graphs can be handled to be at a given level of precision of a gap $1$. \end{itemize}
+Theorem \ref{theorem:result1} states that these outputs will tend to be arbitrarily close when the order of the graph increases, for a fixed $\ell$.
+In addition, Theorem \ref{theorem:result2} tells us that the number of iterations should impact exponentially well how large graphs can be handled to be at a given level of precision of a gap $1$.

 \textbf{Learning queries.} For the second experiment, we compare the GNN's ability to learn GC2 queries, depending on the activation considered (ReLU vs. Pfaffian).
 We consider the same two queries as above and train two distinct GNNs: (a) A first GNN with $\Sigmoid$ activation function, and (b) A second GNN with $\CReLU$ activation functions.
 Both GNNs have $4$ and $7$ iterations when trained to learn the first and second query respectively.
 Each iteration is attributed his own combine function, a feedforward neural network with one hidden layer.
 This choice is justified by our theoretical results that one can either compute exactly a GC2 query (with the ReLU one), or approximate it efficiently (with the Pfaffian one) with only one hidden layer for the combine function.
 Our training dataset is composed of 3750 graphs of varying size (between 50 and 2000 nodes) of average degree 5, and generated randomly.
 Similarly, our testing dataset is composed of 1250 graphs with varying size between 50 and 2000 vertices, of average degree 5.